virtualagc/virtualagc/yaShuttle/ported/README.md

  2. "Never wants a space."
  3. "Always gets a space."

+(**Note:** The list above should be numbered 0, 1, 2, 3; but I found out belatedly that not all markdown implementations support that numbering, so it may appear *incorrectly* to be numbered as 1, 2, 3, 4.)

 In point of fact, though, if you examine the values in `SPACE_FLAGS`, we find that the nibbles are always 0, 1, 2, or 5.
 There are no 3's.
 It appears to me as though the 5's may originally have been 3's, but were replaced when somebody noticed that it would enable processing the pairwise cases by simple arithmetic rather than by complicated lookups or DO CASE statements.
 Well, it's a working hypothesis.

 The `TOKEN_FLAGS` array contains 16-bit values with, as I said, each entry corresponding to a token in the current line.
 Each entry is parsed into bit-fields, as follows: